Skip to content

 GPIB GPIB::10 GPIB device at board=0 (default), primary address=10, no secondary address

-GPIB GPIB0::voltmeter GPIB device at board=0, interface name="voltmeter" (see gpib.conf for more details about the "name" option)
+GPIB GPIB0::voltmeter GPIB device at board=0, interface name=voltmeter (see gpib.conf for more details about the name option on Linux)

 GPIB GPIB1::6::97::INSTR GPIB device at board=1, primary address=6, secondary address=97